stoat-dev/stoat-action/docs/docs/tutorials/static-hosting.md

       path: hello_world
 ```

-This tells Stoat that when the Stoat action runs, if the path `hello_world` has contents, those contents should be uploaded to the
+This tells Stoat to check the `hello_world` path for contents when the Stoat action runs, and then upload those contents to the
 Stoat servers.
 Here, the key `hello-world` is the id of the task, and the value is the configuration for the `static_hosting` plugin for that task.

 ### 4. Create a PR and access the file from the Stoat comment!

-If you create a branch, commit the files we've created, push the branch, and create a PR, you'll soon see a link in a PR comment to your "Hello World" directory!
+If you create a branch, commit the files we've created, push the branch, and create a PR.
+You'll soon see a link in a PR comment to your "Hello World" directory!

 You can repeat this with multiple directories.
 You can also customize how the name of the directory is shown in the PR in `.stoat/config.yaml`:
 ```yaml title=".stoat/config.yaml"